Best mountain bike brakes 2025

 £215

-The Tech 4 E4 is the latest brake from the brand that's known for creating some of the most sought-after brakes, Hope.
+The Tech 4 E4 is the latest brake from the brand known for creating some of the most sought-after brakes, Hope.
 This setup uses the new Tech 4 lever that introduces more power, leverage and a more ergonomic shape with its E4 caliper.
-That caliper uses hybrid-style stainless steel pistons with a phenolic insert that provides smoother movement and less maintenance, says the brand.
+That caliper uses hybrid-style stainless steel pistons with a phenolic insert that provides smoother movement and less maintenance.

 On the trail, the Tech 4 E4 is one top-stopper.
-Its full CNC-machined build looks the part, exhibiting an excellent build quality and its performance is great, too.
-The lever feel took a little getting used to but it blends a sharp bite with a good amount of modulation.
-However, we found the setup and bleeding to be a bit tricky to get perfect.
+Its full CNC-machined build looks the part, exhibiting an excellent build quality, and its performance is great, too.
+The lever feel took a little getting used to, but it blends a sharp bite with a good amount of modulation.
+However, we found the setup and bleeding tricky to perfect.

 Magura MT5